Leicester

 Administration

-Official nameCity of Leicester
+Full nameCity of Leicester

-Settlement typeCity and Unitary Authority Area
+Settlement typeCity & Unitary authority

 Sovereign stateUnited Kingdom